 Proof of Eligibility

 Marriage is a major milestone and a reason for celebration, but if one partner is a foreign national, the couple must navigate US immigration law in order to settle in the United States.
 This process is more complicated when it is a second marriage and/or when the partners seek to bring children from prior relationships to live together as one family in the United States.
-Special difficulties face couples with an undocumented spouse, or one with potential grounds for exclusion.
 Each prospective beneficiary of family based immigration benefits must prove his or her relationship to their spouse or parent sponsor, as well as his or her individual eligibility to receive an immigrant visa allowing them to enter and reside permanently in the United States.
 This process can be extraordinarily stressful to busy professionals and their families.
 The forms seem simple, but the administrative consequences of a simple mistake can result in denied applications and thwarted dreams.
 We are here to help.
 We have years of success in helping families meet their immigration goals and will strategize with you to craft and implement a family immigration plan that meets the specific needs and goals of your family.